 - ‘GRESB’: GRESB B.V. incorporated as a private company under the law of the Netherlands with registration number 55416071;

-- ‘Indicators’: the criteria and metrics compiled by GRESB on an annual basis, which are to be used to assess the sustainability performance of public and private real estate and infrastructure investments;
+- ‘Indicators’: the criteria and metrics included in the Assessments, which are compiled by GRESB on an annual basis, and are to be used to assess the sustainability performance of public and private real estate and infrastructure investments;

 - ‘Investor Member’: each entity that invests capital directly or indirectly into real estate or infrastructure funds and/or assets and is party to an Investor Membership Agreement with GRESB;